OneBlack333/MySQL_Projects/Retail_sales_Analysis/readme.md

 ) as t1
 WHERE rank = 1

-    **Write a SQL query to find the top 5 customers based on the highest total sales **:
+Q8) Write a SQL query to find the top 5 customers based on the highest total sales:

 SELECT
     customer_id,